Glorious Revolution in Scotland: Deposition of James VII

-William III and Mary II depicted on the ceiling of the Painted Hall, Greenwich.
+1689 broadside depicting the April 1689 coronation at Westminster Abbey of William and Mary, and describing the events of 11 May 1689, when the Crown of Scotland was delivered to the new monarchs at the Banqueting House, and they swore a Scottish coronation oath.

 In 1685, James' position in Scotland was more secure than it was in England.
 The 1681 Scottish Succession and Test Acts made obedience to the monarch a legal obligation, 'regardless of religion' but in return confirmed the primacy of the Church of Scotland, or Kirk.
 Argyll's Rising collapsed due to lack of popular support; repealing the Test Act undermined James' Episcopalian base while rewarding the dissident Presbyterians who backed Argyll.

 The perception that James was willing to ignore his commitments, his Coronation Oath and his own supporters undermined his policies.
 They were also badly timed, since the October 1685 Edict of Fontainebleau revoked tolerance for French Protestants, causing an estimated 200,000 to 400,000 Protestants to flee France in the next five years.
 The killing of over 2,000 Swiss Waldensians in 1686 reinforced fears that Protestant Europe was threatened by a French-led Catholic counter-reformation.

 In June 1688, two events turned dissent into a crisis; the birth of James Francis Edward on 10 June created a Catholic heir, who would precede James' Protestant daughter Mary, married to William of Orange, in the succession.
 Though James argued that he merely wanted to increase freedom for Catholics, his prosecution of the Seven Bishops seemed to go beyond this and was perceived as an assault on the Episcopalian establishment; their acquittal on 30 June destroyed James' political authority.